martimy/clab_srl_dcn/README.md

 [![Static Badge](https://img.shields.io/badge/Docs-github.io-blue)](https://martimy.github.io/clab_srl_dcn)

-This is lab builds a network tpology using Nokia [Service Router Linux](https://www.nokia.com/networks/ip-networks/service-router-linux-NOS/) (srlinux) and Conatinerlab.
+This is lab builds a spine-leaf data centre network using Nokia [Service Router Linux](https://www.nokia.com/networks/ip-networks/service-router-linux-NOS/) (srlinux) and Conatinerlab.
+The lab documentation can be found [here](docs/index.md).

 The main features of Nokia srlinux can be found [here](https://learn.srlinux.dev/) and they include: